Western Harnett Community Profile

 Western Harnett High School [ Enrollment/Courses ]

-WHHS has an enrollment of approximately 1500+ in grades 9 through 12.
-WHHS is accredited by the State Department of Public Instruction and the Southern Association of Colleges and Schools.
+WHHS has an enrollment of approximately 1450+ in grades 9 through 12.
+WHHS is accredited by the State Department of Public Instruction and the Southern Association of Colleges and Schools Commission on Accreditation and School Improvement.
 WHHS is a 3-A high school governed by the North Carolina High School Athletic Association.
 The WHHS Eagles compete in the following sports: football, basketball, girl's softball, soccer, track and field, cross country, golf, girl's volleyball, wrestling, and tennis.

 WHHS has extensive academic and vocational programs.
 It is the policy of Harnett County Schools that all students are admitted to Vocational Education courses without regard to race, sex, religion, national origin, or handicapping condition.
 Special programs are available to exceptional children who meet state guidelines in Learning Disabilities, Educable Mentally Handicapped, Trainable Mentally Handicapped, Academically Gifted, and Behaviorally Emotionally Handicapped.